HexaToken/vibe-trend-analyzer-daily/replit.md

-# Project Overview
+# Overview

-This project is a production-ready full-stack JavaScript application designed as a comprehensive financial analysis and social trading platform.
-It features advanced sentiment analysis, real-time cryptocurrency data, AI-powered insights, and professional-grade architecture with NeonSense cyberpunk theming.
-Recent comprehensive code audit has enhanced performance, security, accessibility, and SEO optimization.
+This project is a full-stack JavaScript application designed as a multi-section dashboard for financial data and analytics.
+Its core purpose is to provide a comprehensive platform for users to access real-time financial information, perform sentiment analysis, manage data, and engage in social interactions related to finance.
+The application aims to integrate various external APIs to deliver rich, dynamic content, enhancing user experience with features like authentication, AI chat, and a robust UI.

 # User Preferences